MRAP vehicles—serving the military with Kevlar® protection

-Tactical and Combat vehicles transport some our country’s greatest assets — the brave men and women of the U.S. military.
-Products made with DuPont™ Kevlar® help protect them when traveling on enemy soil and offers proven solutions as a result of their performance and reputation.
+Tactical and combat vehicles transport some our country’s greatest assets — the brave men and women of the U.S. military — and products made with DuPont™ Kevlar® help keep them protected.
 Kevlar® technology brings innovative, proven protection solutions capable of helping to address a wide range of threats.
-DuPont™ Kevlar® fibers are an ideal solution for lightweight, high-performance, flame-resistant spall liners, spall blankets, RPG nets and EFP kits.

-DuPont Kevlar® has been included in almost all MRAP variants.
-It has also been providing soldier protection in the Bradley Fighting Vehicle for the U.S. military for the last 20 years.
-DuPont Kevlar® can be found in a wide range of vehicles such as RG-31 and RG-33 MRAP, M-ATV, Stryker, M113, Breacher, Paladin, C-5, C-17, C-30, HMMWV, and more.
+Kevlar® has been included in almost all mine-resistant ambush protected (MRAP) variants and can be found in a wide range of vehicles such as RG-31 and RG-33 MRAP, M-ATV, Stryker, M113, Breacher, Paladin, C-5, C-17, C-30, HMMWV and more.

 Spall liners are composite panels, made with Kevlar® fiber, mounted to the inside of the shell structure of armored vehicles.
 They protect personnel inside by catching spall fragments of the outer shell blown into the vehicle by the concussion of incoming ordnance before it contacts them.
 Used alone or in combination with metals or ceramics, spall liners of Kevlar® help increase crew survivability in combat.